 - Interruptibility: time given to infer a single action is limited.
 Actually, the planner can compute a valid action (according to its current beliefs) in a few milliseconds.
 Consequently, if necessary, the plan execution can start almost immediately after the planning process has started.
 This way, we can get rapid reactions when an unexpected event occurs. - Following the anytime computation, our planner attempts to find a better solution while time is available.
-This is currently done by artificially increasing the amount of time used to find a solution: the limit is initially set to a few milliseconds and it is successively increased to allow better solutions.
+This is currently done by artificially limiting the amount of time used to find a solution: the limit is initially set to a few milliseconds and it is successively increased to allow better solutions.

-The contribution of this paper is to present and evaluate a novel fast deliberative planner, competitive with other well-known classical planners, and adaptable to reactive and dynamic domains: there is no need of pre-compiled plans, a first solution plan can be quickly computed and the solution is incrementally improved according to available time.
+The contribution of this paper is to present and evaluate a novel fast deliberative planner, competitive with other well-known classical planners, and adaptable to reactive and dynamic domains: there is no need of pre-compiled plans, a first solution plan can be computed fast and the solution is incrementally improved according to available time.

-3 The planning system
+3. The planning system

 Our planning system is designed to react rapidly to unexpected events.
 The speed up of this process is achieved by focusing on the most immediate actions to execute rather than searching for a complete plan.
-An additional reason for this behavior is that plans often become invalid due to frequent changes in the dynamic environments.
+An additional reason for this behavior is that plans often become invalid due to frequent changes in the reactive environments.

 The working scheme of the planner is quite simple.
 Given a state and a deadline, the planner searches for an action, executable in that state, which can successfully lead to a goal state.
 This process is repeated, starting from the resulting state after executing the last computed action, until a goal state is reached.
-This scheme is very flexible and it can be used in many different ways.
+This scheme is very flexible as it can be used in many different ways.
 The planning process, for example, can be carried out concurrently (or in an interleaved way) with the execution.
 This scheme offers many advantages like, for example, that the planner can take into account information which is only available during execution.
-However, working concurrently with the execution, implies the planner must make assumptions about the outcomes of action executions.
-Following the assumption-based planning approach [12], we have considered all actions as deterministic, replanning when an executed action has an unexpected outcome.
+However, to work concurrently with the execution, the planner must make assumptions about the outcomes of action executions.
+Following the assumption-based planning approach [10], we have considered all actions as deterministic, replanning when an executed action has an unexpected outcome.

 Our planner can also be used as an anytime planner, progressively improving a first initial solution while time is available.
 To obtain this behavior we gradually increase the maximum available time to compute the actions.
-Since there is no a systematic search process to explore all possible alternatives, there is a limit in the quality of the plans we can obtain.
-It would be feasible to incorporate this search process into the planner, but this improvement will be addressed in future works.
-Both utilization schemes, the on-line and the anytime, will be discussed in section 5.
+Both utilization schemes will be discussed in the results section.

-4 The planning algorithm
+4. The planning algorithm

-The planning algorithm is based on a greedy action selection technique: the algorithm computes an individual plan for each top-level goal separately, and these plans are then ordered through a conflict-checking process in order to select the next action to execute.
+The planning algorithm is based on a greedy action selection technique: the algorithm computes an individual plan for each top-level goal separately, and these plans are then ordered through a conflict checking process in order to select the next action to execute.
 A planning problem P = (O, I, G) is a triple where O is the set of operators, I the initial state and G the top-level goals.
-The algorithm starts from the current state $S_0$ , which initially corresponds to I, and works in four stages:
+The algorithm starts from the current state S_0 , which initially corresponds to I, and works in four stages:

 The relaxed planning graph (RPG).
 The RPG is a graph based on a GraphPlan-like expansion [2] where delete effects are ignored.
-These type of graphs are commonly used in heuristic planners, like FF [9] or LPG [7], since they allow to compute accurate relaxed plans very fast.
-Our RPG includes some additional features such as metric optimization and support for sensing actions [15].
+These type of graphs are commonly used in heuristic planners, like FF [8] or LPG [6], since they allow to compute good relaxed plans very fast.
+Our RPG includes some additional features such as metric optimization and support for sensing actions [13].